iamshadmirza/BookFinder-graphql/README.md

   </a>
 </p>

-> BookFinder finder React App built with React and GraphQL Apollo client on the front-end and Express, MongoDB and GraphQL on back-end.
+> BookFinder is a React App built with React and GraphQL Apollo client on the front-end and Express, MongoDB and GraphQL on the back-end.
 The purpose of this project was to learn the basics of GraphQL.

 ## Screenshot
 !['BookFinder'](https://raw.githubusercontent.com/iamshadmirza/BookFinder-graphql/master/BookFinder.png)